hydrangea-sh/watermelon/readme.md

 ## Prerequisites

-To get started with Sori, you should have a basic understanding of Git, command line interfaces (CLI), creating Discord tokens, and TypeScript.
+To get started with Watermelon, you should have a basic understanding of Git, command line interfaces (CLI), creating Discord tokens, and TypeScript.
 If you're new to any of these concepts, consider checking out the following resources:

 - [Git and GitHub for Beginners](https://guides.github.com/activities/hello-world/)
 - [What is Command Line Interface (CLI)?](https://www.w3schools.com/whatis/whatis_cli.asp)